AuReMe/mpwt/README.rst

 -o output folder containing PGDB data or dat files (see --dat arguments).

 --patho will launch PathoLogic inference on input folder.

+--hf (to use with --patho) will launch PathoLogic Hole Filler with Blast.

 --dat will create BioPAX/attribute-value dat files.